-Taking the time out of your schedule to prioritize mental health can be challenging.
-Online psychiatry, also known as telepsychiatry, is one way to access mental health care from home.
-Much like online therapy, virtual psychiatry allows you to connect with a clinician without the commute, which can help those with busy schedules or limited mobility.
+Making time in your schedule to prioritize mental health can be challenging.
+Virtual psychiatry, also known as telepsychiatry, allows you to connect with a clinician without the commute, which can be a big advantage if you’re on a tight schedule, have limited mobility, or live in an area with few providers.

-In our research, we looked for online mental health platforms that offered psychiatric care, specialized psychiatric care, and extra features to support mental wellness.
-We prioritized platforms that offer transparency in cost and appointment availability.
-We also researched which medications each platform can prescribe, which ones they can’t, and how you can fill a prescription if it is part of your treatment plan.
-Additionally, we highlighted which states the platforms currently operate in, where there are specific laws or regulations around online prescriptions, and when in-person psychiatry may be a better option.
-Here are our Handbook Team’s findings for the top six online psychiatry platforms and a few others worth considering.
+We researched more than 70 online mental health platforms and identified the ones that offer psychiatric care, specialized psychiatric care, and extra features that help support mental wellness, like self-paced lessons between appointments.
+We then test each platform to identify the best picks for our readers.
+We prioritize platforms that offer transparency in cost and appointment availability.
+We also find out which medications each platform can prescribe, which ones they can’t, and how to fill a prescription if it’s part of your treatment plan.
+Additionally, we highlight which states the platforms currently operate in, where there are specific laws or regulations around online prescriptions, and when in-person psychiatry may be a better choice.

 Best overall